- Characteristics of Civet Coffee

 Characteristics of Civet Coffee

 Civet coffee is produced in various countries including the Philippines, Sumatra, Java, Bali, Sulawesi, and East Timor.
 In Indonesia civet coffee is known as Kopi Luwak and in the Philippines it is called Kape Alamid.
 Marapatti in english is the Palm Civet.

-How Civet Coffee is Produced
+How Civet Coffee is Produced?

 The coffee beans pass through the civet’s digestive tract where the outer fruit is mostly digested, and then the beans are then defecated onto the ground.
 Coffee farmers then collect the coffee beans and usually wash and sun-dry them.
 The Asian Palm Civet produces a unique coffee by eating the ripest beans (in the case of wild Civet coffee) and then marinating those beans in its digestive tract before expelling them onto the forest floor.
 A quick wash, sun-drying, and light roasting and the beans are ready to go!

 Where is Civet Coffee Popular

 Civet coffee produced in the Philippines is known as Kape Alamid (in Tagalog regions) and Motit Coffee (in the Cordillera).
 Civet coffee is popular in coffeehouses in Vietnam where there is even a market for simulated civet coffee.
 Civet coffee has developed a reputation in places like the United States, Canada, the U.K. and Australia for its price and its novelty.

 Kape Alamid From the Philippines